 Compostable bags are also a good option for yard waste, whether they are destined for the compost bin or curbside pick up.
 Polyethylene bags are not an ideal choice for this purpose because many communities that collect and compost lawn trimmings, leaves and small branches have banned them for yard waste.
 Polypropylene and polyethylene were invented in the 1950s, Wagner said.
 They began showing up in sandwich bags, produce bags, cleaning bags and garbage bags in the ’50s and ’60s, she added.
 But, she pointed out, no matter how those first plastic bags were disposed of, they are still around.
 “Plastic lasts forever,” she said.
 “Their purpose is their problem.”

 Compostable bags designed to hold yard waste are also more environmentally friendly than large paper bags frequently seen along neighborhood curbs.
 There are several reasons for that.
 One is that they weigh less than their paper counterparts and consume less energy to transport and decompose.
 For another, in the case of BioBag, they contribute less to global warming because of the natural renewable ingredients in the raw materials of the Mater-Bi.

-Other brands of compostable and degradable bags available for residential use include If You Care, Natur Bag, EcoSafe and Bag to Nature.
+Other brands for residential use include If You Care, Natur Bag, EcoSafe and Bag to Nature.
 The way to identify compostable bags that will completely degrade is to look for a label on the product packaging that says COMPOSTABLE, BPI, US Composting Council.

 The Biodegradable Products Institute is a nonprofit certifying organization for compostability that uses its label program to educate manufacturers, legislators and consumers about scientifically based standards for compostable materials that biodegrade in large composting facilities.
 BPI also promotes the use and recovery of compostable materials though municipal composting.